The Philadelphia OrchestraMore Info

 immediately joining the orchestra's leadership team.
 He takes up the baton as The

-Philadelphia Orchestra's next music director in 2012, but will return for concerts in
+Philadelphia Orchestra's next music director in 2012.

 The Philadelphia Orchestra annually touches the lives of countless music lovers worldwide